September Is Recovery Month — Why It Matters.

 The month September honors something neither silly nor strange, but something that certainly brings people from all walks of life together.
 September is National Recovery Month.
 Now over a quarter century in practice, Recovery Month is a national observance to increase awareness about addiction prevention, treatment, and recovery.
 Spreading the positive message that treatment is effective and people can and do recover, Recovery Month highlights the lives of individuals who have fought for their lives, reclaimed their health, and are living happily in long-term recovery.
 At our campuses, seeing our clients, graduates, and their families celebrate this month means everything.

-You see, alcohol and drug addiction impacts millions of families across the country.
+You see, alcohol and drug addiction impact millions of families across the country.
 According to the National Survey on Drug Use and Health (NSDUH), an estimated 20 million Americans 12 years of age and older used an illegal drug in the past 30 days — representing roughly 8% of the U.S. population.
-In addition to that, an estimated 48 million people 12 years of age and older are using prescription drugs for nonmedical reasons — representing approximately 20% of the the U.S. population, or 1 out of every 5 people.
+In addition to that, an estimated 48 million people 12 years of age and older are using prescription drugs for nonmedical reasons — representing approximately 20% of the U.S. population, or 1 out of every 5 people.
 The National Council on Alcoholism and Drug Dependence (NCADD) estimates 17.6 million people, or one in every 12 adults, suffer from alcohol abuse, while more than half of all adults have a family history of alcoholism or risky drinking patterns.

 According to the Mayo Clinic, nearly 1,500 people addicted to drugs and alcohol die every week across the country — accounting for nearly 20,000 fatalities each year.

 Addiction is a disease with many stigmas, internal barriers and external barriers that prevent people from seeking substance addiction treatment.
 For example, the labels of “addict” or “alcoholic”; denial; psychological distress such as anxiety and depression; lack of understanding of the disease and its treatment options.